-The integration of handwritten code can, thus, be performed by implementing an advice that is executed instead of a specific generated method.
-Accordingly, handwritten code could be executed before or after executing particular generated code, by using a before or after advice.
+The integration of handwritten code can be performed by implementing an advice that is executed instead of, before or after a specific generated method.
 All these cases, of course, require the generator to create at least a dummy implementation of the corresponding method so that the handwritten advice can be executed instead of that generated method.